activeadmin/activeadmin/CONTRIBUTING.md

 bin/rake local db:migrate
 ```

-### Get the style right

-Your patch should follow the same conventions & pass the same code quality
-checks as the rest of the project. `bin/rake lint` will give you feedback in
-this regard.
-You can check & fix style issues by running each linter
-individually.
-Run `bin/rake -T lint` to see the available linters.

 ### Make a Pull Request

 At this point, you should switch back to your master branch and make sure it's